History of Catholic Mariology: Mariology in the 20th century

 In 1904, in the first year of his pontificate, Pope Pius X celebrated the previous century's proclamation of the dogma of Immaculate Conception with the encyclical Ad diem illum.
 In 1950, the dogma of the Assumption was defined by Pope Pius XII.
 The Second Vatican Council spoke of Mary as Mother of the Church.
-Fifteen hundred years after the Council of Ephesus, Pope Pius XI issued the encyclical Lux Veritatis, reminding the Orthodox Christians of the common faith.
-He presided over a Mariological congress in 1931.
+Pope Pius XI presided over a Mariological congress in 1931.

 Mariology in the 20th century reflected an increased membership in Roman Catholic Marian Movements and Societies.
 At the popular level, the 20th century witnessed growth in the number of lay Marian devotional organizations such as free Rosary distribution groups.
 The number of 20th century pilgrims visiting Marian churches set new records.
 In South America alone, two major Marian basilicas, the Basilica of the National Shrine of Our Lady of Aparecida in Brazil and the new Basilica of Our Lady of Guadalupe on Tepeyac hill, were constructed and jointly recorded over 10 million visitors per year.

 Prior to Vatican II, the French Mariological Society held a three-year series of Marian studies on the theme of Mary in relation to the Church.